 Use a free tool like Siteliner to scan your website if you aren’t sure if you have any duplicate content on your website.
 You can also check Google Search Console in the pages tab and look under pages that aren’t indexed under the title “Duplicate without user-selected canonical”.

-Technical SEO Mistake #4: Links pointing to a redirect
+Technical SEO Error #4: Links pointing to a redirect

 There are many reasons why you would want to 301 or 302 redirect a URL to another on your site.
 A lot of the time we forget to update all the internal links that are pointing to that redirect URL with the new final destination URL and this can cause technical SEO problems to pop up too.
 External links can often change as well, so it’s important to be mindful if the URL you initially externally linked to changes.

-Why it’s important to address this technical SEO issue
+Why it’s important to address redirection SEO issues

 While it is not a huge technical SEO mistake to point to redirect internal links, it is best practice to point to the destination URL to reduce server calls when loading a new page.
 External URLs that point to a redirect could be more troublesome, as the content on the new URL might not have the content you wanted to initially link to.